ohiosveryown/proportional.design/content/grant-counter-chair/in-the-garden--02.md

 ---

 The Maruni Hiroshima chair is a renowned piece of furniture designed by Naoto Fukasawa for the Japanese company Maruni.
 Known for its minimalist aesthetic and exquisite craftsmanship, the chair exemplifies a seamless blend of traditional Japanese woodworking techniques with modern design sensibilities.
 Its clean lines and gentle curves create a sense of simplicity and elegance, making it a versatile addition to various interior styles.
+Update this.